Learn how to reference tables, work with formulas, share your work, import and export data

 The first step is to activate sharing.
 When sharing is activated, it means that anyone who has a web address can look at a view.
-If sharing is deactivated, then a shared web address won’t work.
+If sharing is deactivated, a shared web address does not work.

-1. From a table, click the Gear icon and select Share this view… 2.
-In the Activate sharing field, select either Yes or No. It’s that easy!
+1. From a table, click the Actions gear icon and select Share this view… 2.
+In the Activate sharing field, select either Yes.

 Lastly, remember to leave sharing activated so that your view can be seen.
-To do this, just select OK.
-If you want to deactivate sharing, just select No and then confirm with OK.
+To keep sharing activated, click the OK button.

 Here’s how to create a web address of your view in PDF format: